The treatment for liver cancer depends on the stage of the condition. Treatment can include surgery and medication.

 Most hospitals use multidisciplinary teams (MDTs) to treat liver cancer.
 These are teams of specialists that work together to make decisions about the best way to proceed with your treatment.

 Deciding which treatment is best for you can often be confusing.
 Your cancer team will recommend what they think is the best treatment option, but the final decision will be yours.

 Your treatment plan

-Your recommended treatment plan will depend on the stage your liver cancer is at (see diagnosing liver cancer for more information about staging).
+Your recommended treatment plan will depend on the stage your liver cancer is at.

 If your cancer is at stage A when diagnosed, a complete cure may be possible.
-The three main ways this can be achieved are:
+The 3 main ways this can be achieved are:

 - removing the affected section of liver – known as a resection

 - having a liver transplant – an operation to remove the liver and replace it with a healthy one